 So the Christmas in Mayport was going to be special.
 But not in the manner i anticipated.

 The ship’s doctor, Lieutenant Frank Kerrigan, and i had become good friends on the deployment and had a common interest in playing golf and racquetball, as well as being ardent sports fans.
 Frank was my escape from XO in many ways.
 Fresh out of medical school at the University of Chicago, Frank came to the ship with no Navy experience. i taught him many of the ropes, and he allowed me to talk and act like a human, not a Navy commander, number two in charge of a ship’s crew of 900.
 Janet, his wife, also had earned her medical degree with Frank in the Windy City, and was the resident doctor at the Mayport naval base clinic.
-Maureen became her patient, which evolved into them becoming close friends, like Frank and i, until this day.
+Maureen became her patient, which evolved into them becoming close friends, like Frank and i, until that 1984 Christmas day.
 The two are the godparents of our second daughter, Sarah.

 We were all away from our other families.
 So we decided to celebrate Christmas Day together at our home in Ponte Vedra Beach.
 It sounded like an excellent idea and eventually, it was.